thejourneyofman/DynamicGraphLive/README.md

-# An interactive Live UI to generate a Large Scale Free Graph
+# An interactive Live UI to generate a Scale Free Graph

 # [New featuress]
 1, Using sigma.JS rather than D3 JS now supports larger graph with nodes up to 50K.